Skip to content

 Metric Description

-Invocations The number of times the function code was invoked, including successful invocations and those that resulted in function errors.
-Invocations are not recorded for throttled requests or requests that result in invocation errors.
+Invocations The number of times the function code is invoked, including successful invocations and invocations that result in a function error.
+If the invocation request is throttled or results in an invocation error, the invocation is not recorded.
 The value of Invocations equals the number of billed requests.

-Errors The number of invocations that resulted in function errors.
-Function errors include exceptions raised by your code and exceptions raised by the Lambda runtime.
-The runtime returns errors due to issues such as timeouts and configuration errors.
-To calculate the error rate, divide the value of Errors by the value of Invocations.
+Errors The number of invocations that result in a function error.
+Function errors include exceptions thrown by your code and exceptions thrown by the Lambda runtime.
+The runtime returns errors due to timeouts, configuration errors, etc. To calculate the error rate, divide the value of Errors by the value of Invocations.
 Note that the timestamp on the error metric reflects the time the function was invoked, not the time the error occurred.

-DeadLetterErrors For asynchronous invocations, the number of times Lambda attempted to send events to a dead-letter queue (DLQ) but failed.
-Dead-letter errors may occur due to misconfigured resources or size limits.
+DeadLetterErrors For asynchronous invocations, the number of times Lambda attempts to send an event to a dead letter queue (DLQ) but fails.
+Resource misconfiguration or size limits may cause dead letter errors.

-DestinationDeliveryFailures For asynchronous invocations and supported event source mappings, the number of times Lambda attempted to send events to destinations but failed.
-For event source mappings, Lambda supports targets for stream sources (DynamoDB and Kinesis).
-Delivery failures may occur due to permission errors, misconfigured resources, or size limits.
-This error may also occur if the configured target is an unsupported target type, such as an Amazon SQS FIFO queue or an Amazon SNS FIFO topic.
+DestinationDeliveryFailures For asynchronous invocations and supported event source mappings, the number of times Lambda attempts to send an event to a destination but fails.
+For event source mappings, Lambda supports destinations for stream sources (DynamoDB and Kinesis).
+Permission errors, resource misconfiguration, or size limits may cause delivery errors.
+This error may occur if you configure a destination that is an unsupported destination type, such as an Amazon SQS FIFO queue or an Amazon SNS FIFO topic.

 Throttles The number of throttled invocation requests.
-When all function instances are handling requests and no concurrency is available for scaling out, Lambda rejects additional requests and returns a TooManyRequestsException error.
+When all function instances are processing requests and there is no available concurrency for scaling out, Lambda rejects additional requests with a TooManyRequestsException error.
 Throttled requests and other invocation errors are not counted as Invocations or Errors.

-ProvisionedConcurrencyInvocations The number of times the function code was invoked using provisioned concurrency.
+ProvisionedConcurrencyInvocations The number of times the function code is invoked using provisioned concurrency.

-ProvisionedConcurrencySpilloverInvocations The number of times the function code was invoked using standard concurrency when all provisioned concurrency is in use.
+ProvisionedConcurrencySpilloverInvocations The number of times the function code is invoked using standard concurrency when all provisioned concurrency is in use.

-RecursiveInvocationsDropped The number of times Lambda stopped invoking your function because it detected that your function was part of an infinite recursion loop.
-Lambda recursion detection monitors how many times a function is invoked as part of a request chain by tracking metadata added by supported AWS SDKs.
+RecursiveInvocationsDropped The number of times Lambda stops invoking your function because it detects that your function is part of an infinite recursive loop.
+Lambda recursive loop detection monitors the number of times your function is invoked as part of a request chain by tracking metadata added by supported AWS SDKs.
 If your function is invoked more than 16 times as part of a request chain, Lambda interrupts the next invocation.

 Performance Metrics

 Performance Metrics provide detailed information about the performance of individual function invocations.
-For example, the Duration Metric indicates the amount of time (in milliseconds) that the function spent processing the event.
-To understand how quickly your function processes events, use Average or Max statistics to view these Metrics.
+For example, the Duration metric indicates the amount of time (in milliseconds) the function spends processing an event.
+To understand how quickly your function processes events, view these Metrics using the Average or Max statistics.

 Metric Description

-Duration The amount of time the function code spent processing the event.
-The billed duration for the invocation is the Duration value rounded up to the nearest millisecond.
+Duration The amount of time the function code spends processing an event.
+The billed duration of an invocation is the Duration value rounded up to the nearest millisecond.

-PostRuntimeExtensionsDuration The accumulated amount of time the runtime spends running extensions code after the function code completes.
+PostRuntimeExtensionsDuration The cumulative amount of time the runtime spends running code for extensions after the function code completes.

-IteratorAge For event source mappings that read from streams, the age of the last record in the event.
-This Metric measures the amount of time between when the stream receives the record and when the event source mapping sends the event to the function.
+IteratorAge For event source mappings that read from a stream, the age of the last record in the event.
+This metric measures the amount of time between when the stream receives the record and when the event source mapping sends the event to the function.

-OffsetLag For self-managed Apache Kafka and Amazon Managed Streaming for Apache Kafka (Amazon MSK) event sources, the difference in offsets between the last record written to the topic and the last record processed by the function's consumer group.
-Although Kafka topics can contain multiple partitions, this Metric still measures offset lag at the topic level.
+OffsetLag For self-managed Apache Kafka and Amazon Managed Streaming for Apache Kafka (Amazon MSK) event sources, the difference in offset between the last record written to the topic and the last record processed by the function's consumer group.
+Although Kafka topics can have multiple partitions, this metric measures offset lag at the topic level.

 Concurrency Metrics

-Lambda reports concurrency Metrics as the total count of instances across functions, versions, aliases, or AWS Regions that are processing events.
-To see how close you are to the concurrency limit, use Max statistics to view these Metrics.
+Lambda reports concurrency Metrics as a total count of instances processing events across functions, versions, aliases, or AWS regions.
+To see how close you are to the concurrency limit, view these Metrics using the Max statistics.

 Metric Description

-ConcurrentExecutions The number of function instances currently processing events.
-If this number reaches the regional concurrency execution quota or the reserved concurrency limit configured on the function, Lambda will throttle additional invocation requests.
+ConcurrentExecutions The number of function instances processing events.
+If this number reaches the region's concurrency execution quota or the reserved concurrency limit you configure on the function, Lambda will throttle additional invocation requests.

-ProvisionedConcurrentExecutions The number of function instances using provisioned concurrency to process events.
+ProvisionedConcurrentExecutions The number of function instances processing events using provisioned concurrency.
 For each invocation of an alias or version with provisioned concurrency, Lambda emits the current count.

-ProvisionedConcurrencyUtilization For a version or alias, the ratio of ProvisionedConcurrentExecutions to the total allocated provisioned concurrency.
+ProvisionedConcurrencyUtilization For a version or alias, the value of ProvisionedConcurrentExecutions divided by the total allocated provisioned concurrency.
 For example, .5 indicates that 50% of the allocated provisioned concurrency is in use.

 Asynchronous Invocation Metrics

-Asynchronous invocation Metrics provide details about asynchronous invocations from event sources and direct invocations.
+Asynchronous invocation Metrics provide detailed information about asynchronous invocations from event sources and direct invocations.
 You can set thresholds and alarms to notify you of certain changes.
-For example, when the number of events queued for processing unexpectedly increases (AsyncEventsReceived), or when an event takes a long time to complete processing (AsyncEventAge).
+For example, when the number of events queued for processing increases unexpectedly (AsyncEventsReceived).
+Or, when an event has been waiting a long time to complete processing (AsyncEventAge).

 Metric Description

-AsyncEventsReceived The number of events successfully queued for processing by Lambda.
-This Metric gives insight into the number of events received by the Lambda function.
-Monitor this Metric and set threshold alerts to check for issues.
-For example, detect bad events sent to Lambda and quickly diagnose problems caused by incorrect triggers or function configurations.
-A mismatch between AsyncEventsReceived and Invocations may indicate discrepancies in processing, dropped events, or potential queue backlogs.
+AsyncEventsReceived The number of events Lambda successfully queues for processing.
+This metric gives you insight into the number of events your Lambda function receives.
+Monitor this metric and set threshold alarms to check for issues.
+For example, detect the number of bad events sent to Lambda and quickly diagnose issues caused by incorrect trigger or function configuration.
+A mismatch between AsyncEventsReceived and Invocations may indicate discrepancies in processing, events being dropped, or potential queue backlogs.

-AsyncEventAge The amount of time between when Lambda successfully queues the event and when it invokes the function.
-This Metric's value increases when events are retried due to invocation failures or throttling.
-Monitor this Metric and set threshold alerts for different statistics when queue buildup occurs.
-To address issues with this Metric increasing, review the Errors Metric to identify function errors and the Throttles Metric to determine concurrency issues.
+AsyncEventAge The amount of time between when Lambda successfully queues an event and when it invokes the function.
+This metric's value increases when events are retried due to invocation failures or throttling.
+Monitor this metric and set threshold alarms for different statistics when queue buildup occurs.
+To resolve increases in this metric, review the Errors metric to identify function errors and the Throttles metric to determine concurrency issues.

 AsyncEventsDropped The number of events dropped without successfully executing the function.
-If you configure a dead-letter queue (DLQ) or OnFailure target, events are sent there before being dropped.
+If you configure a dead letter queue (DLQ) or OnFailure destination, events are sent there before being dropped.
 Events are dropped for various reasons.
-For example, events may exceed the maximum event age or exhaust the maximum retry attempts, or reserved concurrency may be set to 0.
-To address issues with events being dropped, review the Errors Metric to identify function errors and the Throttles Metric to determine concurrency issues.
+For example, an event may exceed the maximum event age or exhaust the maximum number of retries, or reserved concurrency may be set to 0.
+To resolve issues with this metric being dropped, review the Errors metric to identify function errors and the Throttles metric to determine concurrency issues.

-Collected AWS Lambda object data structure, which can be viewed in "Infrastructure - Custom"
+The collected AWS Lambda object data structure can be seen in 「Infrastructure - Custom」.

 {